 Whiskeytown National Recreation Area ranks as one of the most beautiful places to visit in California.
-Located adjacent to the Shasta and Trinity parks, within the recreation area are three reservoirs and an impressive diversity of outdoor activities.
+Located adjacent to the Shasta and Trinity parks, there are three reservoirs and an impressive diversity of outdoor activities within the recreation area.

 More than 200,000 acres of woodlands, grasslands, lakes, and streams are just waiting to be explored.
 You may experience many things during your visit to the parks, but boredom will not be one of them.
 Whiskeytown is centered around a lovely large lake that covers more than 3,000 acres.

 The lake was created following the completion of the Whiskeytown Dam in 1963.
 It serves as an important reservoir and source of water for the residents and farms of Shastra County.
 Its powerhouse also provides a vital flow of energy to the surrounding cities and towns.

 Whiskeytown Lake is well known for its excellent visibility and is a popular spot for fishing.
 There are swimming beaches, Brandy Creek being a perennial favorite.
 During the summer months, a lifeguard is on duty full time.
 Guided kayak tours are available free of charge over the summer, and the conditions are perfect for sailing.
 Canoes are welcome; jet skis are not.

 There is fine fishing to be done in the lake, as well as the creeks that feed it.
 Bass, trout, and even Kokanee Salmon are plentiful.
 The standard California State Fishing Regulations apply here, and the Whiskeyville staff will be happy to answer any questions you might have.